enketo/enketo-core/README.md

 ###Notes for CSS Developers

-The core to be extended with different themes.
+The core can be fairly easily extended with alternative themes.
-See the default and the formhub themes included in /src/sass.
+See the *default* and the *formhub* themes already included in /src/sass.
-Would be happy to discuss whether your contribution should be a part of the core, the default them or be turned into a new theme.
+We would be happy to discuss whether your contribution should be a part of the core, the default them or be turned into a new theme.